irvingvjuarez/design-patterns-ts/readme.md

 - Object Oriented Programming
 - Software development in general

+# Installation

+1. Fork this repo
+2. Clone this repo: `git clone [your forked repo]` in a local environment
+3. Initialize npm: `npm init -y`
+4. Install all the necessary dependencies: `npm install`
+5. Run the file you need with the command start.
+For example: `npm run start -- creational/factory/non-example.ts`

+The two hypens means that a param will be added next, which will be the path of the file you are gonna run

 ## Index

 Along this repo, we are going to discover the most common design patterns, their use cases and examples written in TypeScript.